Wallace and Gromit: The Last Resort Review – Introduction (4 out of 5)

 On the sound front, the sound and voice acting are great.
 It's worth noting though that I believe the person who does the voice acting for Wallace in the television movies/show doesn't do the voice-work in the game if that matters.
 However, the actor used to voice Wallace still does a great job.
 Also, if you do get tired of listening to the dialog (especially if repeating conversations), you can skip it by right-clicking.

-Wallace and Gromit: The Last Resort Review - Overall
+Wallace and Gromit: The Last Resort Review – Overall (4 out of 5)

 As a whole, the game's better than the first episode.
 But as mentioned in the first paragraph, it may not be as authentic as the first when it comes to nailing what Wallace and Gromit is all about.
 The writing and characters are all here, but it's just that the situations Wallace and Gromit find themselves in here aren't as bizarre as what the first game had them encountering.
 Wacky inventions are still present though.